lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 | Keep Left		| Keep Left 					|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of 92.6%.
+The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
+This does not compare too favorably to the accuracy on the test set of 93.3%.
+One possible reason could be that the model had been overfitting, thereby becoming unable to properly classify the traffic signs despite having a high accuracy earlier in the training and validation data set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)